evanwill/charts-lie/content/2-lies.md

 - concealing or confusing uncertainty
 - suggesting misleading patterns

-We need to carefully evaluate and interpret visualizations to ensure we are getting the correct information and are able to avoid misleading information.
+We need to carefully evaluate and interpret visualizations to ensure we are *reading* the correct information and are able to avoid misleading information.
 A critical eye is necessary!

 ## Critical Data Visualization Literacy